LIFE INSURANCE

 You may be wondering: do I need life insurance if I don’t plan to have kids or get married?
 Keep in mind that life situations can change at any time.
 Some people may become caretakers for family members, such as elderly parents, in the future.
 Even if you don’t think you need life insurance now, you can lock in the lowest rate possible today and assign relevant beneficiaries as your life progresses.

-Life insurance can also help a beneficiary/family pay for end of life expenses, like a funeral, burial and outstanding debt payments, like student loans or credit card debt.
+Life insurance can also help a beneficiary/family pay for end of life expenses, like a funeral, burial and outstanding debt payments, like students loans or credit card debt.

 Life insurance provides financial protection and peace of mind.
 It alleviates stress that a family may have difficulty paying for outstanding expenses once someone has passed away.